 When connecting pipe to tubing, one typical solution is to create a flange connector.
 Often this involves back welding to create a permanent joint.
 However, that also creates additional expenses in the shape of a welder and a welding permit; and as welding involves dissimilar materials, this also increases the risk of product corrosion.

 By using products machined from one piece, there’s no need for the fitting to be put in, as it’s already integral to the design.
 That means no welding, no corrosion and quicker installation times.

-Traditional multi valve hook ups valves are especially prone to vibration, and require support fabrication.
-Putting all the valves in one body (modular valves and Monoflanges) removes the need for additional support, is less vibration-susceptible and simultaneously reduces the amount of leak paths.
+Traditional multi-valve hookups valves are especially prone to vibration and require support fabrication.
+Putting all the valves in one body (modular valves and Monoflanges) removes the need for additional support, is less vibration-susceptible and simultaneously reduces the number of leak paths.
 Added with quicker install times, there’s potential for substantial cost savings.

 In fluid environments such as oil refineries, precise flow rates are critical.
 If a differential pressure transmitter (DP cell) doesn’t read correctly, the flow may display one result when the actual flow through the pipeline is completely different.
 That’s why transmitters are regularly taken to workshops for recalibration.

-What’s more, by coupling direct to the process pipeline, there’s less need for NPT and tubing (thus removing potential leak points and galling risks).
+What’s more, by coupling directly to the process pipeline, there’s less need for NPT and tubing (thus removing potential leak points and galling risks).

 Want the full 10 steps?
 Register to receive the full technical article: "Ten Steps to a Leak Free Connection".